 Read Finding the Best Version of Your Name for Your Job Search for more details.

-If a recruiter, hiring manager, or networking contact can't find you online when they are looking for you, you have a serious problem - one that could cost you a job opportunity!
+If that recruiter or hiring manager (or networking contact) can't find you online when they are searching for you, you have a very serious problem -- one that could cost you a job opportunity!

 When they conduct that search, they need to find your professional presence quickly and easily, preferably on the first page of search results on a search for your name (because few people go to page two).